markcerqueira/markcerqueira.github.com/_posts/2018/2018-07-02-manager-reads-retrospective.md

 Since this reading exercise has been very fruitful, I plan to keep on gathering recommendations and keep on slogging through more books.

-**Bonus!** To provide some contuity through this reading experience, with each retrospective I will be providing Title Length Power Rankings™ -- brevity is the soul of this rank -- and Judge a Book by Its Cover Power Ranking™ -- books shall be judged by their covers.
+**Bonus!** To provide some continuity through this reading experience, with each retrospective I will be providing Title Length Power Rankings™ -- brevity is the soul of this rank -- and Judge a Book by Its Cover Power Ranking™ -- books shall be judged by their covers.

 **Title Length Power Rankings™**